 The UBR Task Force completed its two-year research and model recommendation process in late 2016, and produced over two dozen recommendations.
 The Steering Committee reviewed and acted on those in early 2017.
 These decisions cover the allocation of tuition and fee revenue, FACR, undergraduate financial aid and central costs of the university.
-The University Budget Office is now analyzing the implications of these initial decisions and will report its findings to the Steering Committee and senior leadership.
-This may lead to further refinement before and during FY2018.
-While many decisions are still pending, here are a few highlights of what has been proposed.
+The University Budget Office analyzed the implications of these initial decisions and reported its findings to the Steering Committee and senior leadership.
+This resulted in an approved preliminary model, which is being implemented for informational purposes only in FY18.
+Here are a few highlights of the preliminary model.

 This page will be updated quarterly to reflect the latest decisions.